We may get commissions for purchases made through links in this post.

 As mentioned, seizures, as described above, can be caused by things other than epilepsy.
 Disease, parasites, and even nutrient deficiency can all affect the brain and trigger seizures.
 Fresh head traumas can also cause of seizures in cats.

 The Cornell Book of Cats suggests that cats presenting seizures should be carefully screened for thiamine deficiency, hypoglycemia, infectious diseases, and tumors.
-Seizures, in these cases, are symptoms, or in other words, a specific manifestation of a disease which needs to be diagnosed and, hopefully, treated.
+Seizures, in these cases, are symptoms, or in other words, a specific manifestation of a disease that needs to be diagnosed and, hopefully, treated.

 Your vet will need to assess your cat, taking into consideration the patient’s age and medical history, and probably order a series of tests, including a complete blood count and a urinalysis.
 If no underlying cause is found, your vet may suggest moving on to performing a spinal tap and an MRI.
 You are likely to be referred to a neurology specialist at this point.